yuanchuan/sveltekit-autoimport/README.md

 ## Name strategy

-By default component names will be **namespaced** with its directory names and normalized to **upper camel case**.
+By default the component names will be **namespaced** with its directory names and normalized to **upper camel case**.
 For example:

 ```html